Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Phase-space sampling and event unweighting

+The channel weights $\alpha_j$ can thereby be adjusted dynamically such that the variance of the integral gets minimised~\cite{Kleiss:1994qy}.

 To sample {\textit{unit-weight events}} from the target function $f(u)$, typically a rejection sampling algorithm~\cite{vonNeumann1951} is employed that utilises the maximal event weight in the integration volume, $w_{\text{max}}$.
-A sample of $N^\text{trials}$ weighted events is thus converted into a set of $N\leq N^\text{trials}$ unweighted events.
+A sample of $N^\text{trials}$ weighted events is thus converted into a set of $N\leq N^\text{trials}$ unweighted events, where $N$ corresponds to the number of accepted events.
 The related unweighting efficiency for large $N$ is given by

 Its inverse determines the average number of target-function evaluations needed before an event is accepted with unit-weight.